uktrade/digital-workspace/README.md

 `TWITTER_SECRET`

 ## Caching
 The strategy is to cache API calls for 1 minute.
-Currently this is done against the Word Press API:
+Currently this is done against the Word Press API and Twitter API:
-See `Rails.cache.fetch` in `wp_api.rb`.
+See `Rails.cache.fetch` in `wp_api.rb` and `twitter_feed.rb`.

 To enable the redis cache in development and test:
 `rake dev:cache`